-This is calculated as revenue less expenses from operating transactions.
+This is calculated as income from transactions less expenses from transactions.
 It is a summary measure of the ongoing sustainability of operations and excludes gains and losses resulting from changes in price levels and other changes in the volume of assets.
 It is the component of the change in net worth that is due to transactions.
-This is the Western Australian's Government headline budget measure for the general government sector.